 We’d like it if the lenses in the front of the eye were perfectly spherical, so that light hitting any part of the cornea is focused perfectly on the retina.
 Unfortunately, for most people, their cornea isn’t perfectly spherical (even if you’ve never had astigmatism in your glasses!)… This means that unless your astigmatism is corrected at the time of cataract surgery, you’ll either need glasses or contacts afterward.

 The good news is that Modern Cataract Surgery can treat astigmatism.
-Higher amounts of astigmatism are corrected with “Toric Intraocular Lens Implants”, and lower amounts of astigmatism can be corrected with the laser.
+Higher amounts of astigmatism are corrected with “Toric Intraocular Lens Implants”.
+Lower amounts of astigmatism can be corrected with the laser.

 The laser treats astigmatism by changing the shape of the cornea to be more spherical.
 Sometimes both “toric implants” and the laser are used together to treat astigmatism.
 Exactly how astigmatism will be addressed in your situation will be based on measurements taken by your surgeon.